Back

 Make strategic decisions

-Confluence is filled with data just waiting to be mined for strategic decisions about your intranet implementation.
-For instance, monitoring company updates, page views, and audience behavior on pages can help the Employee Communications department optimize communications strategies and plans.
+Confluence has a wealth of data waiting to be unlocked to make strategic decisions about how to implement the intranet.
+For example, monitoring company updates, page views, and audience behavior on pages can help the employee communications department optimize communications strategies and plans.
+Intranet analytics plays a critical role in refining these strategies.

 Empower inter-team collaboration